elys-network/elys/x/masterchef/spec/03_keeper.md

 ### UpdateAccPerShare

-The `UpdateAccPerShare` function updates the accumulated reward per share for a specific pool.
+The `UpdateAccPerShare` function updates the accumulated reward per share for a specific pool and denom.

 ### CollectGasFees

 The `CollectGasFees` function collects gas fees and allocates them to LPs and the protocol.

+Gas fees collected are swapped for USDC through amm module.

 ### CollectDEXRevenue

 The `CollectDEXRevenue` function collects DEX revenue and distributes it to LPs and the protocol.

+There's constant reward pool address per liquidity pool. `GetLPRewardsPoolAddress` generates an address to be used in collecting DEX revenue from the specified pool.

 ### CalculateProxyTVL

 The `CalculateProxyTVL` function calculates the proxy total value locked (TVL) for the pools.

+Pool proxy TVL is calculated by using TVL and multiplier (`Pool TVL * Pool Multiplier`).

 ### UpdateAmmPoolAPR

 The `UpdateAmmPoolAPR` function updates the APR for AMM pools.

+APR calculation considers historical rewards data (24h) to prevent flash effect in APR per block.

 ## Rewards claim